ndemengel/tdw.refactoring.video-rental-shop/README.md

 The client agreed to work iteratively, with frequent demonstrations, as she can't pay too much for the software and wants to be able to stop the project should anything go wrong.
 She also understood the point of evaluating the difficulty of each user story first, and to possibly re-prioritize the stories based on that evaluation.

+Notes:
+* There are many other points that would draw your attention (for instance: all movies must be returned at once, taxes are not handled, etc...).
+They only reflect the fact that this application is a sample one, and you are not expected to work on those points.
+* To keep the sample application lightweight and focused, the database has been faked (see package xxx).
+You should not modify it, but you may use the static methods provided by the FakeXxxTable classes.
+Those methods represents SQL statements sent to the database.

 ## Instructions

 The point of this exercice being to apply "clean code" principles and to put Test Driven Development into practice, there are some rules to follow: